Title: Gagwedwewin / Bawaagan (The Invocation / Spirit Helper)

 **Shipping costs excluded, Dutch BTW included.

 N.B.
-Prices are indicative and depend on ring sizes, the current gold and diamond prices, and the actual currency rates.
-Please note that persons who hold a Canadian First Nations status card and live and work on their reserve are generally tax exempt.
+Prices are indicative and depend on the current silver and turquoise price and the actual currency rates.
+Please note that persons holding a Canadian First Nations status card and living and working on their reserve are generally tax exempt.